 Business start-up, relocation, and expansion in the region are due to the many factors attractive to business, including a liberal tax structure and strategic location.
 Nevada has no corporate or personal state income tax, franchise tax, unitary tax, inventory tax, inheritance or estate tax.
 The Reno-Sparks area is within second-day delivery to every major western city and minutes from California, the world's sixth largest market.
 An excellent transportation network exists with an international airport, two major interstate highways, as well as major rail transportation providing freight and passenger service.
 The combination of location, transportation network and warehousing space all can contribute to business growth.
-In 2012, Chief Executive's annual survey of best and worst states for business ranked Nevada 12th in the nation.
-According to the Small Business and Entrepreneurship Council, Nevada ranks second as the friendliest state in the Small Business Survival Index 2011.
+In 2013, Chief Executive's annual survey of best and worst states for business ranked Nevada 9th in the nation.
+According to the Small Business and Entrepreneurship Council, Nevada ranks second as the friendliest state in the Small Business Survival Index 2012.

 The area climate offers four distinct seasons with few extremes.
 Average temperatures range from winter lows in the 20's to summer highs in the 90's.
-Low humidity characterizes the high-desert climate, making cold days seem not so cold and warm days not too hot.
+Low humidity characterizes the high-desert climate, making cold days seem not so cold and warm days not so hot.
 Cloudy days and rain are scarce with more than 300 days of sunshine each year and snow is a certainty, though it tends to melt by late afternoon in the valleys.
 All of this makes the area spectacular for enjoying the outdoors, including hunting, fishing, biking, hiking, skiing and many other activities.
 Efforts to diversify the economy have focused on emphasizing the area's climate and natural attractions, including Lake Tahoe and Pyramid Lake.
 Lake Tahoe is one of the most stunning lakes in the world.
 It is the largest Alpine lake in North America and is linked to Pyramid Lake by the Truckee River.
 Pyramid Lake, the largest natural lake located entirely within Nevada, is home to North America's largest nesting colony of white pelicans.
-All of these factors contributed to the area being ranked number one in outdoor recreation in U.S. Rand McNally and Reno being ranked number 6 "Most Active City" in America by Men's Health Magazine.

 Additionally, the area offers a diverse array of entertainment and special events that appeal to individuals and groups.
 The Truckee River Whitewater Park is located in the heart of Reno's bustling downtown hotel-casino and booming arts district.
 It features 11 pools for kayak play, as well as a kayak racing course, and it plays host to the annual Reno River Festival, one of the country's premier competitive kayaking events.
 Downtown Reno is home to a 9,100 seat minor-league baseball stadium.
-The ballpark is home to the Triple-A Reno Aces baseball team, recent winners of the 2012 Gildan Triple-A National Championship.
+The ballpark is home to the Triple-A Reno Aces baseball team.
 The area is host to Hot August Nights, recognized as the top classic car event in the nation, the Great Reno Balloon Races, the Reno Rodeo, the Snaffle Bit Futurity and the National Championship Air Races.
 The area also hosts the American Bowling Congress and Women's International Bowling Congress on alternate years and the Reno-Tahoe Open, a Professional Golf Association (PGA) sanctioned tournament.
-The arts are well represented by the Reno Philharmonic and Chamber Orchestras, ballet, opera and Artown, a month-long event held in July that is noted by the National Endowment for the Arts as one of the country's most comprehensive festivals, and Burning Man - once a year, over 50,000 participants from all over the world gather in Nevada's Black Rock Desert in northern Washoe County to create Black Rock City, dedicated to community, art, self-expression, and self-reliance.
+The arts are well represented by the Reno Philharmonic and Chamber Orchestras, ballet, opera and Artown, a month-long event held in July that is noted by the National Endowment for the Arts as one of the country's most comprehensive festivals, and Burning Man - once a year, over 60,000 participants from all over the world gather in Nevada's Black Rock Desert in northern Washoe County to create Black Rock City, dedicated to community, art, self-expression, and self-reliance.